Class PxgraphParser

 the graph title.
 See the

-description above for how to specify fonts.
-The default ishelvetica-BOLD-14
+-lfdescription above for how to specify fonts.
+The default ishelvetica-BOLD-14 -tk- This option causes

 Various compatibility issues are documented above in bold.
 Below are some other issues: